 NATIONAL HOT DOG DAY

-May 31, 2012 – World record for the most expensive hot dog.
+On May 31, 2012, a world record was set for the most expensive hot dog.
 The “California Capitol City Dawg” sold for $145.49 at Capitol Dawg in Sacramento, California.
 The “California Capitol City Dawg” features:

 - A grilled 18″ all-beef, in natural casing frank from Chicago